jmacglashan/decisions_and_dragons/content/posts/q_learning_discrete_only.md

 y \triangleq r + \gamma \max_{a'} Q_{\theta^-}(s', a').
 $$

-You might think that as long as our Q-function network operats on continuous actions we should be alright.
+You might think that as long as our Q-function network operates on continuous actions we should be alright.
 After all, neural networks train on all kind of continuous inputs, why not the action?

 Except how are you going to compute that label?
 Do you see the problem?
 It’s that damn $\max$ operator!